czsding40925/czsding40925/README.md

 - 👋 Hi, I’m @czsding40925
-- 👀 I’m interested in applying math to neuroscience and applying neuroscience to math.
+- 👀 I’m interested in data compression, diffusion models, and information theory.
 - 🌱 I’m currently an MS EE student @ Stanford
-- 💞️ I’m looking to collaborate on any cool computational neuroscience projects.
+- 💞️ I’m looking to collaborate on any cool compression/diffusion/information theory projects.
 - 📫 How to reach me: czsding@stanford.edu

 <!---